-For example, on February 23, 2018, we initiated a worldwide voluntary recall of a specific laser accessory called the TruFocus LIO Premiere[®] ("LIO").
+For example, on February 23, 2018, we initiated a worldwide voluntary recall of a specific laser accessory called the TruFocus LIO Premiere® ("LIO").
 The LIO is a head-mounted indirect ophthalmoscope that connects to our laser console and is used to view and perform laser treatment on a patient's retina.
 This recall was prompted after we received reports of three adverse events from one physician in the United States, resulting in focal cataracts and iris burns occurring during procedures in which the TruFocus LIO Premiere was used.
 We identified several potential root causes for the adverse events, including use error.
 On March 22, 2019, we provided the FDA with a request for termination of Recall Number Z-1075-2018.
-We submitted a follow up request for termination on September 29, 2021.
-Our termination request is pending.
+On September 22, 2023, the FDA notified the Company that the FDA concluded that the recall has been completed, there has been proper disposition of the recalled product, and, therefore, FDA considers the recall terminated.